Updates: August 2024

 While cost considerations are crucial, they should not overshadow the tool’s effectiveness and alignment with your need.

-In addition, explore tools that may be already available within your organisation, as they, or a combination of them, might be more suitable for your needs.
-This step may also include seeking the expertise of your colleagues in different teams.
+In addition, explore tools that may be already available within your organisation, as these (or a combination of these) might be more suitable for your needs.

 Before you commit, explore the market extensively.
 Try to obtain free demonstrations from a variety of providers to gain a comprehensive view of available options.